Velocidex/velociraptor-docs/content/blog/2022/2022-03-22-deaddisk/_index.md

 $ velociraptor-v0.6.4-linux-amd64 --config_override /tmp/remapping.yaml gui -v
 ```

-This simply starts the Velociraptor server and a single clients
+This simply starts the Velociraptor server and a single client talking
-talking to it.
-However, due to the config_override, the remapping
+to it.
+However, due to the `--config_override` flag, the remapping
 configuration will be applied to both client and server
 configurations.